JubJub623D/DeepCell-Bio-Internship-Review/README.md

 The aforementioned paper going into further detail on the functionality, application, and making of COSMOS can be found at the link below. https://www.biorxiv.org/content/10.1101/2022.02.28.482368v1.full

+Many thanks to the DeepCell team for allowing me to be a part of this project, no matter how small my role.